Nuitka/Nuitka/README.txt

 ** Where to go next

    Remember, this project is not yet complete.
-Although most of the CPython test suite works, there is still more polish needed, to make it do enough optimizations to be worth while.
+Although most of the CPython test suite works perfectly, there is still more polish needed, to make it do enough optimizations to be worth while.
 Try it out.

    Subscribe to its mailing list: http://kayhayen24x7.homelinux.org/blog/nuitka-a-python-compiler/nuitka-mailinglist/